 4. Visit The Unique Town of Oia

-- How To Get To Oia: If you have your own means of transportation like a car, ATV or a motorbike it’s a 25mins drive from Fira (just before Oia you will be diverted because now the main road of Oia is only exit one way just to accommodate the crowds).
-There are several parkings where you can leave your vehicle (though not free; expect to pay around 3-5 euros for 5 hrs or so).
-You can always take the local bus of Santorini that departs from Fira regularly and it costs around 2 euros (one way)
+- How to Get to Oia: If you have your means of transportation, like a car, ATV, or a motorbike, it’s a 25-minute drive from Fira (just before Oia, you will be diverted because now the main road of Oia is only one exit way just to accommodate the crowds).
+There are several parking lots where you can leave your vehicle (though not free; expect to pay around 3-5 euros for 5 hrs or so).
+You can always take the local bus of Santorini that departs from Fira regularly, and it costs around 2 euros (one way)

 - Oia on Google Maps